CraigStuntz/CraigStuntz.github.io/posts/2024-06-24-building-a-synthesizer-10.markdown

 A transistor is "active" when the voltage between the base and the emitter is over a certain threshold, around 0.6V.
 When the transistor is active, current will pass between both the base and the emitter and the collector and the emitter (for an NPN transistor).
+This current flowing out of the emitter has to flow across the 10k resostor.
 When a current flows across a resistor you get a voltage.
 Therefore the voltage at the transistor's emitter is no longer being held at ground.
 Instead it varies depending upon the amount of current passing through the resistor.
 And this change from "voltage is fixed at ground" to "voltage varies with the amount of current being passed out of the emitter and across the resistor" is the key to understanding how adding just that one resistor can be called "negative feedback."
-The more current that passes through the resitor, the higher the voltage difference across its two ends will be, right?
-However, this means that the end of the resistor connected to the emitter will be at a higher voltage, and therefore the higher the current, the lower the difference in voltage between the transistor's base and emitter will be -- which reduces the current!
+The more current that passes through the resistor, the higher the voltage difference across its two ends will be, right?
+However, this means that the end of the resistor connected to the emitter will be at a higher voltage, and therefore the higher the current, the lower the difference in voltage between the transistor's base and emitter will be... which reduces the current!
 This is the negative feedback.

 Therefore, if something changes the gain of the transistor, such as its